ShaunFerris/Coding-Note-Taking/Webdev - React - The useState Hook.md

 #frontend #frontend-libs #webdevSpecific #react

-The useState hook lets us manipulat state in a functional component, and it fills a similar use case as `this.setState()` does in class components.
+The useState hook lets us manipulate state in a functional component, and it fills a similar use case as `this.setState()` does in class components.

 Before you can use the hook you must import it:
 ```jsx